MetaMask/metamask-docs/docs/api-sdk/reference/rpc-api.md

 #### Description

 Requests the given permissions from the user.
 Returns a Promise that resolves to a non-empty array of `Web3WalletPermission` objects, corresponding to the caller's current permissions.
-If the user denies the request, the Promise will reject with a `4001` error.
+If the user denies the request, the Promise rejects with a `4001` error.

 The request causes a MetaMask popup to appear.
 You should only request permissions in response to user action, such as a button click.